Apsu/DiffBot/README.md

 ## Comparison to CoreXY

 `CoreXY` is an evolution of the basic `H-Bot`, as a method of solving the torque issue.
-It has equal and opposite attachment points to the `X` carriage by using two long belts and idlers instead of just one.
+It has equal and opposite attachment points to the `X` carriage by using two long belts and pulleys instead of just one.
 It is essentially two `H-Bot` systems on top of each other, to balance the forces.

 A kinematic diagram is provided: ![CoreXY](CoreXY.png)

-`ParaBot` may be able to balance the forces entirely with a more complex gearbox, but the differential forces are minor relative to the screw `lead` torque difference, so it's probably not necessary.
+> `ParaBot` may be able to balance the forces entirely with a more complex gearbox, but the differential forces are minor relative to the screw `lead` torque difference, so it's probably not necessary.

 ## Unique Features